mxbv/Simpl-web/README.md

 ### About

-A minimalist notes application designed to store and manage notes locally using localStorage.
+A minimalist notebook application designed to store and manage notes locally using localStorage.
 Simple, efficient, and always accessible without external dependencies.

 ### How it works